dhanusrishiva06-cell/MessMate/README.md

-## 📄 License

-This project is developed for educational and academic purposes.
+Hive is a web-based Hostel Mess Management System developed as a college mini project.
+It demonstrates a practical approach to digitizing hostel mess operations by providing a simple, organized, and user-friendly platform for students and administrators.